-- Appliances and Electrical: Frayed cords and broken plugs could easily create a home fire, so make sure to check your appliances regularly for any problems.
-Also, keep an eye on the switches for your lights since if they’re hot, they have to be replaced.
+- Appliances and Electrical: Shredded cords and broken plugs could easily produce a house fire, so make sure to examine your appliances routinely for any problems.
+Also, check up on the switches for your lights since if they’re hot, they need to be changed.

-Get in Touch with the Fire Damage Repair Experts from Paul Davis
+Reach Out to the Skillful Fire Damage Repair Technicians at Paul Davis

 If you have a house fire, don’t wait to get in touch with Paul Davis.
 Our professional team has the knowledge you need with fire damage restoration services and we‘ll have your home back to a habitable condition.
 Reach out to us at 888-473-7669 and a franchise near you will be ready to help out.